Rock Dog is Surprisingly in Tune

 RECOMMENDED FOR: Families, young children, rock and roll fans, people who love movies about animals, cat enthusiasts.

 NOT RECOMMENDED FOR: Animation connoisseurs, people looking for an original story, viewers looking for something deeper.

-Rock Dog, directed by Ash Brannon, opens in theaters February 24, 2017.
+Rock Dog, directed by Ash Brannon, opened in theaters February 24, 2017; available for home viewing May 23, 2017.
 It runs 80 minutes and stars Luke Wilson, Eddie Izzard, J.K.
 Simmons, Kenan Thompson, and Mae Whitman.
 Watch the trailer for Rock Dog here.

 Ryan Duncan is Entertainment Editor for Crosswalk.com.